dhis2/dhis2-docs/src/developer/web-api/metadata.md

     GET /api/icons

-This endpoint returns a list of information about the available icons.
+This endpoint returns a list of information about the available default and custom icons.
 In case of default icons, each entry contains the icon's metadata, and a reference to the actual file resource.

 ```json